 Membership Dues and Conference Registration Fees

 The conference registration fee is US $285.
-The conference registration fee for students is US $185.
-This fee includes a two year ALARA membership and a two year subscription to the journal PALARA.
+The conference registration fee for students/Professors Emeriti is US $200.

-For those not attending the conference, the membership fee is US $100 for 2 years and includes a free subscription to PALARA.
+For those not attending the conference, the annual membership fee for one-year is US $100.

 The Publication of the Afro-Latin/American Research Association (PALARA) is now open access and is located here: